Back to top

 Any possible threshold values: enterprises with investment value greater or equal to NOK 10 million are included in the population, even though they might not have turnover or employment.
 Otherwise, each enterprise must have either employment or turnover in order to be included in population.

-The effective sample size: the effective sample size for each NACE section is as follows:
+The effective sample size for each NACE section is as follows:

 The used administrative sources: